VirginiaYonit/Bologna_Airport_Operational_Analysis/README.md

 It is intended for recruiters, airport operators, and stakeholders interested in airport performance, sustainability, and resilience planning.

 For more insights or to get in touch, please visit [LinkedIn](https://www.linkedin.com/in/virginia-levy-abulafia?trk=contact-info)

+## Acknowledgments

+This app was built through weeks of personal research, learning, and creative problem-solving —
+with ChatGPT as a trusted technical companion throughout the journey.